 Visitors enjoy these trails because of how diverse the trail network is – and it can be challenging even for experienced riders.
 To find Phil's Trail, travel west on Skyliner Road heading toward Tumalo Falls.
 Upon entering the Deschutes National Forest, a gravel road on the left leads to the trail head parking.

 Mt.
 Bachelor Bike Park

-Downhill adventure with mountain biking trails on Mt.
-Bachelor, visitors are certain to find that ride that calls to the inner adventurer.
+Downhill Biking?
 Mt.
-Bachelor Bike Park has lift-served trails in the summer season that takes visitors to the top of the mountain, where there are trails suited for riders of all abilities.
+Bachelor Bike Park has lift-served trails in the summer season (June - September) that takes visitors to the top of the mountain, where there are trails suited for riders of all abilities.
 Cross country, downhill or jumps, riders will find all these thrilling rides without all the work of uphill climbing.
 Bikes and helmets can be rented at the base of the mountain.

 Deschutes National Forest

 Seeking diversity in mountain biking trails in Bend, Oregon?
-The Deschutes National Forest is the place to pedal.
 Besides the aforementioned Phil's Trail, there are hundreds of miles in the forest to get the heart racing.
 Try out the Deschutes River trail, Wanoga Sno-park trails and more.
 There is a variety of trails for quick ride, a few hours ride and all day adventures.

 Horse Ridge Mountain

-A trail located east of town with great mountain views that is equally great in the summer as in the winter, Horse Ridge Mountain has 40 square-miles of terrain, with a few rocky sections on which to test technical riding skills.
+A trail located east of town with great mountain views that is equally great in the summer as in the winter, Horse Ridge Mountain has 40 square-miles of terrain, with a few rocky sections on which to practice your technical riding skills.